Normal Function

 FOXP2-related speech and language disorder

-The genetic changes that underlie FOXP2-related speech and language disorder disrupt the activity of the FOXP2 gene.
-Because forkhead box P2 is a transcription factor, these changes affect the activity of other genes in the developing brain.
-Researchers are working to determine which of these genes are involved and how changes in their activity lead to abnormal speech and language development.
+The genetic changes that cause FOXP2-related speech and language disorder disrupt the activity of the FOXP2 gene.
+As a result, cells produce an abnormal version of the FOXP2 protein that does not function properly.
+Because the FOXP2 protein is a transcription factor, these changes also affect the activity of other genes in the developing brain, many of which are essential for the development of speech and language.

 More About This Health ConditionOther Names for This Gene